Fast-Track Cities 2021 will be hosted October 20-22, 2021, in Lisbon.

 Submit an Abstract

-Abstracts that were submitted for presentation at the now re-purposed Virtual Fast-Track Cities 2020 conference (which will not include abstract sessions) may be considered for presentation at the in-person Fast-Track Cities 2021 conference that will be held March 23-25, 2021, in Lisbon.
+Abstracts that were submitted for presentation at the Virtual Fast-Track Cities 2020 conference (which did not include abstract sessions) may be considered for presentation at the in-person Fast-Track Cities 2021 conference that will be held October 20-22, 2021, in Lisbon.

 If you have not yet submitted an abstract and wish to do so for the Fast-Track Cities 2021 conference, the conference organizers are encouraging abstract submissions across multiple types of research domains, including: